 Advance the Hypothetical

 Too often preaching is about some other place and some other time.
 What could we do right now in the space of the sermon to respond significantly to what we are hearing from God?
 Is there something I need to do or have not yet done, that I know I need to do?
+Should we pray for someone right here and now?
+Perhaps we should all take a moment to text someone.
 This is the moment and this is the time.